ritacarrilho/rita-carrilho/README.md

 # rita-carrilho

 ## General Info
-One page static personal portfolio
+One page static responsive personal portfolio

 ## Technologies:
 Project is created with: